ambv/kitdjango/README.rst

-* ``concurrent_get_or_create`` will now raise AssertionErrors if given either too many fields (e.g. not all of which are unique or compose a unique-together constraint) or too few (e.g. do not form a whole unique-together constraint).
+* ``concurrent_get_or_create`` will now raise AssertionErrors if given either too many fields (e.g. not all of which are unique or compose a unique-together constraint) or too few (e.g. fields do not form a whole unique-together constraint).
 Non-unique fields should be passed in the ``defaults`` keyword argument if needed at object creation time.